-The Kp index is a global geomagnetic storm index with a scale of 0 to 9.
-Based on the Kp index, you can immediately know if there is a chance to see the Aurora or not.
-On the world map below, the average equatorward boundary of the midnight aurora is shown based on the current predicted Kp index.
-This gives us a good indication where we could see the Aurora at the current time for viewers where the local time is in the hours around midnight.
+The Kp-index is a global geomagnetic storm index with a scale of 0 to 9.
+Based on the Kp-index, you can immediately know if there is a chance to see aurora or not.
+On the world map below, the average equatorward boundary of the midnight aurora is shown based on the current predicted Kp-index.
+This gives us a good indication where we could see the aurora right now in areas where the current local time is close to midnight.
 The higher the Kp climbs, the closer the lines move towards the equator.

 Keep in mind that this is not a precise boundary and the auroral oval could be slightly more northward or southward than indicated on this map.
 Use this map as a quick guide.
 If you are close to the position of the line on this map then you have a chance to see the aurora about 20º above the horizon.

 |4o -> 5-||Active magnetic field|

 |5o -> 8+||Storm|